Your free business.com+ membership unlocks exclusive tech deals and advisor support

 What are the benefits of using employee performance tools?

-Tracking employee performance can improve manager and employee relations by increasing transparency and ensuring teams stay on the same page.
+Tracking employee performance can improve manager and employee relations by increasing business transparency and ensuring teams stay on the same page.
 Here’s how companies can benefit from implementing employee performance management tools.

 Identify strengths and areas for improvement.